Back to blog

 Why Is Smart TV App Testing Different From Mobile App Testing?

-Smart TV testing must account for living-room distance, directional remotes, focus management, slower TV hardware, platform-specific playback stacks, DRM behavior, captions, app-store certification, and real-device playback conditions.
+Smart TV testing must account for living-room distance, directional remotes, focus management, slower TV hardware, platform-specific playback stacks, DRM behavior, captions, deep links, app-store certification, and real-device playback conditions.

 What Evidence Should Teams Keep Before A Smart TV App Launch?

-Teams should keep the device matrix, playback test results, DRM and entitlement proof, focus/navigation recordings or screenshots, analytics and crash verification, store-review materials, open defect triage, owners, and the final go/no-go decision.
+Teams should keep the device matrix, playback test results, DRM and entitlement proof, focus/navigation recordings or screenshots, caption and accessibility checks, analytics and crash verification, store-review materials, open defect triage, owners, and the final go/no-go decision.

 OTT App DevelopmentQA ChecklistSmart TV AppsApp Launch Planning